we-are-futureproof/www/.ai/content-management.md

 ### Services

-Services content is currently defined within the React components:
+Services content is currently defined within the page files:

 - The services overview is in `app/services/page.tsx`
 - Service detail pages are in `app/services/[slug]/page.tsx`